cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/cloudmesh-rest/_index.md

 On this page, we will deploy a Pipeline Anova SVM onto our openapi server, and subsequently train the model with data and make predictions from said data.
 All code needed for this is provided in the [cloudmesh-openapi](https://github.com/cloudmesh/cloudmesh-openapi) repository.
 The code is largely based on this [sklearn example](https://scikit-learn.org/stable/auto_examples/feature_selection/plot_feature_selection_pipeline.html).

+A [Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) is a "pipeline" of transformations to apply with a final estimator.
+Analysis of variance ([ANOVA](https://en.wikipedia.org/wiki/Analysis_of_variance)) is used for feature selection.
+A Support vector machine [SVM](https://en.wikipedia.org/wiki/Support_vector_machine) is used as the actual learning model on the features.

 {{< table_of_contents >}}

 {{% /pageinfo %}}